junxit/us-congress-bills-110/bill.md

       - **(i)** *In general* A member of the Board described in paragraph (3)(A) may not receive additional pay, allowances, or benefits by reason of the member’s service on the Board.
       - **(ii)** *Travel expenses* Each such member of the Board shall receive travel expenses, including per diem in lieu of subsistence, in accordance with applicable provisions under subchapter I of chapter 57 of title 5, United States Code.
     - **(B)** *Other members*
-      - **(i)** *In general* Except as provided in clause (ii), a member of the Board described in paragraph (3)(B)—
-        - **(I)** shall be paid compensation out of funds made available for the purposes of this Act at the daily equivalent of the highest rate payable under section 5332 of title 5, United States Code, for each day (including travel time) during which the member is engaged in the actual performance of duties as a member of the Board; and
-        - **(II)** while away from the member’s home or regular place of business on necessary travel in the actual performance of duties as a member of the Board, shall be paid per diem, travel, and transportation expenses in the same manner as is provided under subchapter I of chapter 57 of title 5, United States Code.
+      - **(i)** *In general* Except as provided in clause (ii), a member of the Board described in paragraph (3)(B) while away from the member’s home or regular place of business on necessary travel in the actual performance of duties as a member of the Board, shall be paid per diem, travel, and transportation expenses in the same manner as is provided under subchapter I of chapter 57 of title 5, United States Code.
-      - **(ii)** *Limitation* A member of the Board may not be paid compensation under clause (i)(II) for more than 90 days in any calendar year.
+      - **(ii)** *Limitation* A member of the Board may not be paid compensation under clause (i) for more than 90 days in any calendar year.

 ## § 6.
 Establishment and operation of program